AndrewLoeppky/eosc211_students/e211_python_2021/wk05/lab_wk5/lab_wk5.md

 ### Learning Objectives:

-1. Write code with user-specified variables
+1. Define variables using user input data

-2. Use formatted text with f string literals
+2. Use formatted text with f string literals to label plots

+3. Change variable datatypes using *type casting*

-3. Use conditional statements `if elif else`
+3. Apply conditional statements `if elif else`

 second pass: the flow goes like
 1) andrew imports the data and uses plt.annotation to label a user specified lat/lon/height on the map